 Frequently Asked Questions

 Who are we?
 A school-based youth mentoring program that began at McNear Elementary School in 2000.
 We currently serve 250+ children across 29 Petaluma area schools.
 We recruit adult volunteers from the community and match them in mentoring relationships with children at risk of not succeeding in school and in life; children who need a listening ear and someone “in their corner”.
 The Petaluma City Schools, Old Adobe Union School District, Waugh School District and Wilmar Union School DIstrict provide in-kind donations of the facilities, utilities and custodial assistance that enable us to operate our youth mentoring program on their school campuses.
-We are a non-profit, school and community-based organization with Federal Tax ID 20-8525688.
+Mentor Me is a program of Petaluma People Services Center.
+We are a non-profit, school and community-based organization with Federal Tax ID 94-2271299.

 What does it take to be a mentor with Mentor Me?
 Be available to volunteer one hour a week during the school year.
 Be available to make a two-year commitment to the program.
 Mentors receive initial orientation and on-going training.
 Experienced mentors and counselors are available to consult.